IsaiasRamosOliveira/netflax/README.md

 ## 🔖 Layout

-You can view the author of the image through: [DESSE LINK](https://dribbble.com/shots/15591899-Netflix-Gamified).
+You can view the author of the image through: [this LINK](https://dribbble.com/shots/15591899-Netflix-Gamified).